zcover/Journal-Entries/README.md

 - rm "Removes/deletes a _file_ to the trash"
     - rm -r "Removes/deletes a _folder/directory_"
     - rm -rf "**DO NOT USE** Forcefully removes file without asking for authorization"
+- explorer.exe _filename_ "will open the specified file with the default browser for _windows computers_